moritan/aXMLRPC/README.md

 You can control the client with some flags to extend its functionality.
 See the section about flags.

+EDIT :  I added a SSLSocketFactory to allow https connections (without certificates), and I modified the XMLElement::toString by using a StringBuilder because I had some memory problems.

 How to include it?
 ==================